areenaarora/scraping-newsroom-style-guides/README.md

 Compare how different words are defined by different news organizations to get an insight into their editorial decisions.

 My hope is comparing older news orgs like Reuters to newer ones like BuzzFeed will be reflective of the industry's editorial direction as a whole.
-The news orgs I've chosen also have quite a wide ranging readership and would be interesting to measure all these five on the same scale.
+The news orgs I've chosen have a wide ranging readership and would be interesting to measure all these five on the same scale.
 Some editorial decisions taken in this analysis include not scraping some unique features of each style guide — just in the interest of maintaining standardization across the board.

 ## What will the final tech product(?) look like?